-HPC Ecosystems OpenHPC 2.x System Administrator 101
+HPC Ecosystems β€” OpenHPC 2.x System Administrator 101

-Contents
+πŸ“‘ Contents

-Adding Users to cluster (OpenHPC 2.x)
+πŸ‘€ Adding Users to Cluster (OpenHPC 2.x)

 [root@smshost ~]# wwsh file list dynamic_hosts : rw-r--r-- 0 root root 3800 /etc/hosts group : rw-r--r-- 1 root root 1086 /etc/group hosts : rw-r--r-- 1 root root 3800 /etc/hosts ifcfg-ib0.ww : rw-r--r-- 1 root root 280 /etc/sysconfig/network-scripts/ifcfg-ib0 munge.key : r-------- 1 munge munge 1024 /etc/munge/munge.key network : rw-r--r-- 1 root root 16 /etc/sysconfig/network passwd : rw-r--r-- 1 root root 2829 /etc/passwd shadow : rw-r----- 1 root root 1556 /etc/shadow

-• wwsh file resync passwd shadow group ``` To force propagation:
+wwsh file resync passwd shadow group

-Installing Software to compute nodes (OpenHPC 2.x)
+πŸ’» Installing Software to Compute Nodes (OpenHPC 2.x)

 Summary

-While most of the provisioned image's configuration is conducted in a chroot filesystem, these chroots cannot be directly provisioned by Warewulf.
-Once we are satisfied with our chroot configuration, we must encapsulate and compress this filesystem into a Virtual Node File System (VNFS) image which Warewulf can provision.
-You can think of the chroot behaving as the source code, and the VNFS behaving as the compiled binary of that source.
+Most of the provisioned image's configuration is conducted in a chroot filesystem.
+These chroots cannot be directly provisioned by Warewulf.
+Once satisfied with the chroot configuration, it is encapsulated and compressed into a Virtual Node File System (VNFS) image, which Warewulf provisions.
+Think of the chroot as the β€œsource code” and the VNFS as the β€œcompiled binary.”

 [root@smshost ~]$ wwvnfs --chroot $CHROOT

-1. Install software into the compute node root filesystem (chroot): bash dnf install fail2ban --installroot $CHROOT
+1. Install software into the compute node root filesystem (chroot):

 2. Rebuild the VNFS: